 It’s a phenomenal difference that makes me think and wonder what other app products could be built that would provide significant value to Cloudflare customers; either as an improvement over an existing service, or a new one entirely.

 Due to the ease of installation, it’s a great ecosystem to test an idea quickly and the benefits of deploying code on the ‘edge’ offer new opportunities for external developers.

-So seamlessly, in fact, that a couple of our beta publishing partners initially didn’t believe us when we told them how simple the installation procedure was to get our ads up and running:
+So seamlessly, in fact, that a couple of our publishing partners initially didn’t believe us when we told them how simple the installation procedure was to get our ads up and running: